top of page

 My Soil is not Constant!
 It has sand and Alkli, making salt water

-I now use a Re-entrant which is 90% efficient by re-phasing the power back in the antenna, instead of heating up termination resistors.
+I now use a Re-entrant system of the rhombic arrays which is 90% efficient by re-phasing the power back in the antenna, instead of heating up termination resistors.
 The K0UO antenna farm is now the largest in the world using wire arrays.

 Model of a rhombic with real time view